Lawmaker: Criminal checks for some hotel workers

 Nassau County Minority Leader Kevan Abrahams proposed legislation Thursday that would require hotels and motels to conduct criminal background checks for certain employees.

-Abrahams (D-Freeport) and Police Commissioner Patrick Ryder said the legislation would protect residents and tourists from potential thefts and assaults.
+Abrahams (D-Freeport) and Police Commissioner Patrick Ryder said the legislation would protect residents and tourists from potential thefts and possible sexual assaults.

-Abrahams called the legislation “common sense” and would apply to employees who have access to guest rooms.
+The bill would apply to employees who have access to guest rooms, Abrahams said.

-He said the proposal has not been done elsewhere in the state, though other legislation has been introduced in Pennsylvania, Arizona and Florida.
+The proposal is a first for New York, he said, although similar legislation has been introduced in Pennsylvania, Arizona and Florida.

+Legis.
+Debra Mulé (D-Freeport), a member of the legislature's public safety committee, called the legislation “common sense.”

+"It didn't even occur to me that this wasn't already being done," she said.

-Employees who have criminal records would not be barred from employment, Abrahams said, but would be restricted from positions that have access to guest rooms.
+Employees who have criminal records would not be barred from employment, Abrahams said, but would be restricted from positions with access to guest rooms.
+The proposed required background checks would not include an individual's immigration status or detainer.

+"It's important to increase safety and security whenever and wherever possible," said Cynthia Scott, executive director of The Safe Center LI, Inc., a Bethpage-based nonprofit.

-The background checks are already being done at some of the county’s roughly 100 hotels and motels, officials said.
+The background checks are already being done at some of the county’s roughly 100 hotels and motels, such as the Garden City Hotel, officials said.

+"We have always conducted criminal background checks for every hire, regardless of the position," J. Grady Colin, general manager of the Garden City Hotel, said in a statement.
+"We do so for the security and safety of our guests and our team members and will not compromise on this standard."

+If passed, the law would be enforced through spot-checks by the county's Department of Consumer Affairs, officials said.
+Establishments could be subject to a fine up to $500 for a first violation and up to $1,000 for additional violations.

 Comments